- 21 Feb 2023

 - Tableau Desktop or Server, version 2019.4+ This includes Tableau’s free Tableau Public version

-- A base, in an Enterprise workspace, that you want to visualize in Tableau.
+- An Airtable base that you want to visualize in Tableau.
 In this guide, we’ll use this Venture Capital Fund base from Airtable Universe as an example.

 - Enter the URL of the Web Data Connector and press enter.
 The URL you will want to use is https://airtable-labs.github.io/airtable-tableau-wdc/.
 The URL should load and look like the screenshot below: